diazgarcia/diazgarcia.github.io/index.md

 {%
   include feature.html
-  image="images/photo.jpg"
+  image="images/errantenoir.png"
   link="research"
   title="Our Research"
   text=text
 %}

 {% capture text %}
 Our breeding program at UC Davis houses one of the largest collection of Vitis germplasm of the world.
 Germplasm collections made by Drs.
-Harold Olmo (breeder from xxxx-xxxx) and Andy Walker (breeder from xxxx-xxxx) for more than six decades resulted in more than xxxx accessions, representing xxx species and more than xxx countries.
+Harold Olmo and Andy Walker for more than six decades resulted in more than xxxx accessions, representing xxx species and more than xxx countries.

 {%
   include link.html